Counties with more Confederate monuments also had more lynchings, study finds

 This “provides compelling evidence that these symbols are associated with hate” and racism, and not more innocuous things like “heritage” or “Southern pride,” the study’s authors concluded.

-The study was led by social psychology researcher Kyshia Henderson, along with data scientist Samuel Powers and professors Sophie Trawalter, Michele Claibourn and Jazmin Brown-Iannuzzi at U.Va.’s Batten School of Leadership and Public Policy.
+The study was led by social psychology researcher Kyshia Henderson, along with data scientist Samuel Powers and professors Sophie Trawalter, Michele Claibourn and Jazmin Brown-Iannuzzi at U-Va.’s Batten School of Leadership and Public Policy.

 As recently as 2015, 57 percent of Americans saw the Confederate flag as representing “Southern pride” more than racism, according to a CNN poll.
 Seventy-five percent of White Southerners felt it represented pride, versus only 11 percent of Black Southerners.
 Those numbers had hardly moved from a similar poll taken 15 years earlier in 2000.